riyadhalnur/node-base64-image/README.md

 ##### Parameters
+ - `url` (string) - the url of the image to be downloaded and encoded.
+ - `options` (object)
-url (string) - the url of the image to be downloaded and encoded. options (object) - if string is passed is with 'true', the image returned will be a base64 string.
+ 	- if `string` is passed is with 'true', the image returned will be a base64 string.
 Otherwise, the base64 buffer is returned.
-                 if localFile is passed is with 'true', a local image instead of a remote one will be used
+ 	- if `localFile` is passed is with 'true', a local image instead of a remote one will be used
-callback (function) - the callback will contain the err object and the encoded image object.
+ - `callback` (function) - the callback will contain the err object and the encoded image object.

 #### Decode and write a base64 encoded image to disk
 ```